-The O & G Properties and our natural gas business are subject to federal, state and local laws and regulations relating to the oil and natural gas industry, as well as regulations relating to health and safety matters.
-Even with the current period of regulatory uncertainty that could result in some deregulation of the oil and natural gas industry, these laws and regulations can still have a significant impact on the costs and amount of our production.
+The O & G Properties and our natural gas business are subject to complex federal, state and local laws and regulations relating to the oil and natural gas industry, as well as regulations relating to health and safety matters.
+Future developments regarding the regulation of the oil and gas industry are difficult to predict.
+Both current and potential future changes to laws and regulations can have a significant impact on the costs and amount of our production.